 More than two years ago, the President's Strategy Committee (PSC) commenced a series of consultations on how to strengthen and complete the ICANN multi-stakeholder model.

-In addition, the recent midterm Review of the Joint Project Agreement (JPA) between the United States Department of Commerce and ICANN produced useful comments about ICANN's performance and future.
+In addition, the recent midterm review of the Joint Project Agreement (JPA) between the United States Department of Commerce and ICANN produced useful comments about ICANN's performance and future.
 Most commentators in that consultation believe ICANN has made significant progress, but that some key areas need to be improved in order to complete the transition to an agreed model of multi-stakeholder coordination of the Internet's unique identifiers.

 This paper, prepared by the PSC, outlines those key areas and possible responses to address them.
 The PSC wants to be clear - all these suggestions are for discussion.
-They are not fixed positions.
-But they are also positions that are the result of long-term work over two years by the PSC that also incorporate recent input.
+They are not fixed positions, but they are the result of work over two years by the PSC that also incorporates input, including that in public comments and discussions from June to September 2008.

-This material should be read in conjunction with the 'Action Plan', which is a set of recommendations developed by the PSC about how to complete transition of the organization after the conclusion of the Joint Project Agreement.
+This material should be read in conjunction with the 'Transition Action Plan', which is a set of recommendations developed by the PSC about how to complete transition of the organization after the conclusion of the Joint Project Agreement.